+IV/IM route:

-IV/IM route: Adult: 1.25 mg slow push.
-(CONTACT BASE for EMT-I administration) Pediatric: CONTACT BASE for orders.
+Adult: 1.25 mg slow push.

+Pediatric: CONTACT BASE for orders.
 Dose 0.05 mg/kg slow push.

 - Due to droperidol's potential effect on QT interval prolongation, all patients receiving droperidol should be placed on the cardiac monitor.
 Though it is understood that obtaining an ECG on the combative or agitated patient may be difficult, every effort should be made to do so. - Avoid droperidol in frail or elderly patients due to increased risk of prolonged and over-sedation as well as increased risk of hypotension and prolonged QT.
 If it must be given, administer 1⁄2 typical dose.